VS ribozyme: Origin

-Structure of the Ribozyme
+Structure

 Secondary structure of VS ribozyme.
 Loops numbered, with base-paired helices in red.

 Tertiary structure of VS ribozyme.
 Loops numbered, with base-paired helices in red.

 In the natural state, a VS ribozyme motif contains 154 nucleotides that fold into six helices.
-Its RNA contains a self-cleavage element which is thought to act in the processing of intermediates made through the process of replication.
-The H-shaped structure of the ribozyme is organized by two three-way junctions which determine the overall fold of the ribozyme.
-A unique feature of the structure of ribozyme is that even if the majority of helix IV and distal end of helix VI would be deleted there would be no significant loss of activity However, if the lengths of helix III and V were to be changed there would be major loss of activity.
-The base bulges of the ribozyme, helices II and IV have very important structural roles since replacing them with other nucleotides does not affect their activity.
-Basically, VS ribozyme's activity is very dependent on the local sequence of the two three-way junctions.
+Its RNA contains a self-cleavage element, which is thought to act in the processing of intermediates made during replication.
+The H-shaped structure of the ribozyme is organised by two three-way junctions, which determine the overall fold of the ribozyme.
+A unique feature of the structure of ribozyme is that even if the majority of helix IV and the distal end of helix VI were deleted, there would be no significant loss of activity.
+However, if the lengths of helices III and V were to be changed, there would be a major loss of activity.
+The base bulges of the ribozyme, helices II and IV, have very important structural roles since replacing them with other nucleotides does not affect their activity.
+Basically, the VS ribozyme's activity is very dependent on the local sequence of the two three-way junctions.
 The three-way junction present in the VS ribozyme is very similar to the one seen in the small (23S) subunit of rRNA.